Theophylact Simocatta: Biography

-Life
+Works

 Byzantine Emperor Heraclius receiving the submission of the Sassanid king Khosrau II – during Simocatta's times (plaque from a cross.
 Champlevé enamel over gilt copper, 1160–1170, Meuse Valley).
 Housed at the Louvre.

 Simocatta is best known as the author of History, a work split into eight books, about the reign of the emperor Maurice (582–602), for which period he is the best and oldest authority.
 Though his work is of lesser stature than that of Procopius and his self-consciously classicizing style is pompous, he is an important source of information concerning the seventh-century Slavs, the Avars and the Persians, and the emperor's tragic end.
+(Note: Important editions published in 1609, ed. pr. by J. Pontanus, and C.G. de Boor in 1887.)
 He mentions the war of Heraclius against the Persians (610–628), but not that against the Arabs (beginning 629), so it is likely that he was writing around 630.
 Among his sources he used the history of John of Epiphania.

-Edward Gibbon wrote: His want of judgement renders him diffuse in trifles and concise in the most interesting facts.
+Edward Gibbon wrote of Theophylact "His want of judgement renders him diffuse in trifles and concise in the most interesting facts".
 This notwithstanding, Simocatta's general trustworthiness is admitted.
 The history contains an introduction in the form of a dialogue between History and Philosophy.
+It alludes to Patriarch Sergius I of Constantinople as the man who encouraged the composition of the History, and possibly commissioned Theophylact to complete it.

 Nicolaus Copernicus translated Greek verses by Theophylact into Latin prose and had his translation, dedicated to his uncle Lucas Watzenrode, published in Kraków in 1509 by Johann Haller.
 It was the only book that Copernicus ever brought out on his own account.